-From hues of green to flowers of many colors and feeders hung everywhere I can squeeze them, drawing birds into our little piece of earth; I yearn to feel close to God through his creation.
+From hues of green, to flowers of many colors, and feeders hung everywhere I can squeeze them, as to draw birds into our little piece of earth; I yearn to feel close to God through his creation.

-This morning, after my prayer time, I took a walk around the yard and over to the evergreen canopy where just a couple weeks back we found a cardinals nest hidden within the brush.
+This morning, after my prayer time, I took a walk around the yard, and over to the evergreen canopy where just a couple weeks back we found a cardinal’s nest hidden within the brush.

-They don’t migrate so we get to enjoy the pleasure of watching them year round and sometimes they feel like old friends.
-Often times we will observe the male cardinal hanging out nearby, watching his mate get some seed from the feeders, keeping safe watch over her.
+They don’t migrate, so we get to enjoy the pleasure of watching them year round, and sometimes they feel like old friends.
+Oftentimes we will observe the male cardinal hanging out nearby, watching his mate get some seed from the feeders, keeping safe watch over her.

-As I breathed in the fresh air and approached the nest, excited about soon getting to watch some baby birds launched into the world by mama and papa cardinal, my eyes were caught by a little lifeless baby bird on the ground, just below it’s nest that once sheltered it from harm.
+As I breathed in the fresh air and approached the nest, excited about soon getting to watch some baby birds launched into the world by mama and papa cardinal, my eyes were caught by a little lifeless baby bird on the ground.
+It lay just below it’s short-lived home, the nest that once sheltered it from harm.

 And there, in my backyard, just as the summer heat began to overtake the cool morning breeze, I dug a hole underneath that evergreen.
 As I buried the little fella, I grieved deeply for him while also thanking God for his all be it, short little life.

-The Lord giveth and the Lord taketh away.
-That little bird seemingly lived out its purpose somehow and it’s beyond my understanding.
-Just as any life cut short is difficult to understand but that life mattered to God and it mattered to me too.
+The Lord giveth, and the Lord taketh away.
+That little bird seemingly lived out its purpose somehow, and it’s beyond my understanding.
+Just as any life cut short is difficult to understand- but that life mattered to God, and it mattered to me too.

-And in the sadness that I feel for such a tiny, little creature, I know that God is still good and I believe that he too grieves for the sad things of this fallen world.
+And in the sadness that I feel for such a tiny, little creature, I know that God is still good, and I believe that he too grieves for the sad things of this fallen world.
 Yes, even the birds that he cares for.

-And though fallen, God had a plan and on that cross, his son overcame the world.
-And as we wait for our savior to return, we must live amidst the conflict that exists here, between the goodness and the brokenness.
+And though fallen, God had a plan and on that cross, as his son overcame the world.
+As we wait for our savior to return, we must live amidst the conflict that exists here, between the goodness and the brokenness.

-For me, the choice is an easy one because I know that in the end, the Heaven that we long for will hold within it bits and pieces of the good and the beautiful that we experience here on earth.
+For me, the choice is an easy one.
+I know that in the end, the Heaven that we long for, will hold within it bits and pieces of the good and the beautiful that we experience here on earth.

 In my own simple way, I choose to fight that darkness by bringing forth more light.
-And when the weight of brokenness feels too heavy, I will do what I can to draw out beauty from ashes and sometimes I’ll just toss more seeds into the dirt.
+And when the weight of brokenness feels too heavy, I will do what I can to draw out beauty from ashes, and sometimes I’ll just toss more seeds into the dirt.

-That bird could have never known it, but perhaps God allowed me to find him because he knew I needed to be reminded not to worry and in that reminder I feel so overcome by his immeasurable love.
+That bird could have never known it, but perhaps God allowed me to find him because he knew I needed to be reminded not to worry.
+With that reminder, I feel so overcome by his immeasurable love.

 “Look at the birds of the air; they do not sow or reap or store away in barns, and yet your heavenly Father feeds them.
 Are you not much more valuable than they?
 Can any of you by worrying add a single hour to your life?”Matthew 6:26-27

-In remembering that God cares for all of his creation, and that within his plan, our days and moments are known before we ever come to be, we can trust in his goodness when worry tries to seep into our days.
+In remembering that God cares for all of his creation, and that within his plan, our days and moments are known before we ever came to be, we can trust in his goodness when worry tries to seep into our days.

 That is after all the victory, isn’t it?
 That is after all, what we all strive for, even those of us who don’t know it.
-Freedom from suffering, everlasting joy and beauty where death and sin and pain cannot exist.
+Freedom from suffering, everlasting joy, and beauty where death and sin and pain cannot exist.

 In the waiting for those flowers to pop up out of the earth, I know that his goodness will overshadow the darkness, as only it can.
-And when the flowers die back, and the ground hardens for a season, he is still good then and evermore.
+And when the flowers die back, and the ground hardens for a season, he is still good then, and evermore.